bjelozo/kink-growth-dissolution/README.md

 # kink-growth-dissolution
-Collective variables for Plumed and Gromacs to simulate kink growth and dissolution of molecules and ions
+Collective variables for Plumed and Gromacs to simulate kink growth and dissolution of molecules and ions.

 The code consists of following collective variables (CVs):
 - Surface structure CV: ZrowC8C9GXY.cpp